-While Appendix carry isn’t exactly new, what is new is the materials used to produce appendix carry holsters.
+While appendix carry isn’t exactly new, what is new is the materials used to produce appendix carry holsters.
 Back in the day you were pretty much limited to leather.
 Leather appendix holsters still exist, and aren’t a bad selection.
 However, times change, and holsters get better.
-Leather has one major problem when it comes to appendix carry.
+Some leather holsters can have a major problem when it comes to appendix carry.

-The holster will flatten against the body when the gun is removed, even holsters with built in reinforcement will still somewhat collapse when the gun is removed.
+Poorly made leather holsters can flatten against the body when the gun is removed, and even holsters with built in reinforcement will still somewhat collapse when the gun is removed.
 This makes re holstering the weapon difficult, and even unsafe without undoing your pants.

 What came to save the day is polymer materials and their introduction into their holster world.
 The most common polymer holster material is known as kydex.
 Kydex is an ultra-thin, lightweight, and incredibly tough material.
 When it comes to appendix carry kydex offers a substantial advantage over leather.
 Kydex doesn’t collapse when you draw your firearm.
 That’s the main advantage, but is it the only advantage?